aiqingtian/Curve-and-Surface/README.md

 Generate Bezier Curve using de casteljau algorithm;

-Generate surfaces of revolution by revolving curve using Blender
+Generate surfaces of revolution by revolving curve using Blender;